jdlafferty/relational/paper/rebuttal/comment_responses/esbn_comparisons.md

-Perhaps the most interesting variant we studied was "distribution $n$" as a generalization of the "distribution of 3" task considered in the ESBN task.
+Perhaps the most interesting variant we studied was "distribution of $n$" as a generalization of the "distribution of 3" task.
-In an instance of "distribution of $n$", the input consists of a sequence of $n$ objects, followed by the first $n-1$ objects in a permutation of the first $n$.
-For example, an instance of distribution of 5 might look like
+In an instance of "distribution of $n$", the input consists of a sequence of $n$ objects, followed by the first $n-1$ objects of a permuted version of the sequence of $n$.
+For example, an instance of "distribution of 5" might look like

 A B C D E <br>
 E C B A ? <br>
 Possible answers: B A F D (correct answer: D)

 We trained Abstractors all the way up to "distribution of 20", and trained *only on the first 23 images* (which is the minimum possible).
 The Abstractor achieved 100% test accuracy on previously unseen images.
+(The Abstractor used a pretrained same/different relation.)

 It is instructive (if non-intuitive) to consider how the Abstractor achieves this result.
-Effectively, the transformed abstract symbol $A_j$ for object $j$ is counting how many times the encoded value $E_j$ appears among the other encoded values.
+Effectively, the transformed abstract symbol $A_j$ for object $j$ counts how many times the encoded value $E_j$ appears among the other encoded values.
 For answer F above, it appears zero times; for B it appears twice, and for D it appears exactly once.
-The perceptron that processes the transformed abstract symbols to train the discriminant function is able to easily discriminate these values.
+The multi-layer perceptron that processes the abstract symbols to learn the discriminant function is able to easily discriminate these values because they do not depend on the encoded images, only whether they are the same or different--this is the relational bottleneck.